Change - Transition - Growth

 What can I leave out, what is essential to its shape, where can the mind imagine further growth?

-As a nature artist change is growth, transition, new beginning for me.
+As a nature artist for me change is growth, transition, new beginning.
 Nature, all life forms, we too are part of cycles of change, of passing and becoming, of ebb and flow.

 On the contrary this ongoing climate change caused by us is destructive because it progresses too fast for all lifeforms including us to adjust to it in time.